popphp/pop-mime/README.md

 The header object allows you to create complex MIME headers with supporting parameters.
-You can also control things like the wrap of longer headers with multiple lines and indentation of those headers:
+You can also control things like the wrap of longer headers with multiple lines and indentation of those header lines:

 ```php
 use Pop\Mime\Part\Header;